kostoskistefan/linux-post-install/README.md

 # Linux Post Installation Script [![version](https://img.shields.io/badge/version-1.0-red.svg)](https://semver.org)

-This script is just a minimal personal preference on software that I use on every Linux distribution.
-Automatically installs and configures it to my preference.
-Feel free to change it.
+This script is just a used to automatically install and configure software that I use on every Linux distribution.
+Usually it's best run right after a clean install of Linux.
+The included software is as follows:

-Currently it includes the following software:
+#### Software used for functionality

 * Zsh
-* Oh My Zsh
 * Neovim
 * Tmux
 * NodeJS